 The 5 Best Twist Endings in M. Night Shyamalan Movies, Ranked

 M. Night Shyamalan has been one of the most interesting figures in contemporary Hollywood.
 His spectacular rise, his infamous fall and his exciting resurrection may not share the same intensity as his finest works, but they make up for a brilliant case study.
 He isn’t a great auteur, far from being one, but like most of them he possesses a distinct knack for style.
-The style comes with substance too, and though he does get carried away with scripts which can only be completely comprehended by him and sometimes takes years for hardcore fans to analyse, these topsy-turvy ambiguous narratives are bound to keep you on the edge of the seat.
+The style comes with substance, too, and though he does get carried away with scripts that can only be completely comprehended by him and sometimes take years for hardcore fans to analyze, these topsy-turvy, ambiguous narratives are bound to keep you on the edge of the seat.

 5. The Visit